nosana-ci/docs.nosana.io/docs/programs/staking.md

 @tab Restake
 ### Restake

-The `restake()` instruction undoes an unstake.
-This will make a stake active again and reset the unstake time.
+Make a stake active again and reset the unstake time.

 #### Account Info